 Older voters punished Democrats more than any other demographic in 2010.
 But seniors haven’t felt rewarded by the Republican agenda, either.
 Whichever party is able to convince those voters the other side is after their entitlement programs will have a significant leg up in 2012.

-This article appears in the Nov.
-10, 2011, edition of National Journal Daily.
+This article appears in the November 10, 2011, edition of NJ Daily.